-It is my highest honor to serve as the president of the Physical Society of Japan (JPS), succeeding the former president, Prof. Y. Fujii.
-I will try my very best to inherit the long tradition of JPS, to keep and develop it, and to pass it to the next generation.
+It is my highest honor to serve as the president of the Physical Society of Japan (JPS).
+I have been in this position since April 2017, and I am now in my second term.
+I will try my very best to preserve the long tradition of JPS, develop it, and pass it on to the next generation.

-JPS now is faced with many issues to be solved and improved, such as the problems of finance, journal publications, interaction and collaboration with private sectors, international collaboration, etc. Yet, our society remains quite active borne by the dedicated members of around 17,000.
-We wish to tackle these problems sincerely, in collaboration with all JPS members and with many partners worldwide who love physics as fundamental science.
+JPS now faces many issues regarding finances, journal publications, interaction and collaboration with private sectors, international collaboration, etc. Yet, our society remains quite active because of the dedicated members numbering approximately 17,000.
+We sincerely wish to tackle these problems in collaboration with all JPS members and our many partners worldwide who love physics as a fundamental science.

 |1977||Bachelor of Science (Physics), Faculty of Science, University of Tokyo|

 |1979||Master of Science (Physics), Graduate School of Science, University of Tokyo.|

 |1982||Doctor of Science (Physics), Graduate School of Science, University of Tokyo|